 Many hands make light work and thankfully Garden Club members share the work and enjoy the results!
 Thanks so much for the tireless contributions from all of the Board members and to all the others who contributed to the success of this event.

-Much appreciation to Elaine Allen photographer, who memorializes our events.
+Much appreciation to Elaine Allen Elainephotographer, who memorializes our events.

 Mary Ellen Warner and Ruth Rowe worked on the raffle plants.
 Shirley Henderson contributed her beautiful glass sun catchers.
 Jackie Paine, Delia Vargas, Barbara Graham and Linda Zwierz contributed items.
 Alice Blanchard and Cindy Rossi sold raffle tickets.
 Sue Milojevic and Cherie Fedota created table centerpieces.
 Barbara Graham handled invitations, reservations, table cards and more.
 Ken Zwierz and Bob Graham handled the money at the front desk.
 My apologies in advance to anyone I failed to mention.